Five Lessons on the Federal Judiciary

 [Note: there is a lot of debate about the terms judicial restraint and activism.
 Some judicial restrainers prefer to call their philosophy originalism or textualism.
 Some folks on the judicial activist side think “activist” is pejorative but haven’t come up with a catchy alternative.
 I don’t want to get into all of that for many reasons, not least of which is that I find these semantic arguments boring.]

 Judicial restrainters call fouls at the end of games.
 They argue that the Constitution and statutory law set the rules of the political game, and judges should exercise little discretion in interpreting those rules.
 If the Constitution or public law is ambiguous on a certain point, judges try to figure out what its authors intended when they wrote the thing.
 Under this philosophy, judges don’t evaluate whether something is good, bad, or indifferent; they only look to see whether it is consistent with the rule book.
-If We the People don’t like those rules, judicial restrainers argue, we can change them by passing new laws or amending the Constitution.
+If the American people don’t like those rules, we can change them by encouraging our elected officials to pass new laws or amend the Constitution.
 What judges cannot do, however, is allow their values and beliefs to influence their decisions.

 Judicial restrainers are also quite deferential, at least in theory.
 They believe legislatures, not judges, should make the big decisions in a democracy.
 They also believe in deferring to past decisions made by the Courts (i.e., uphold precedent).
 Unless a previous court ruling is clearly in error, judicial restrainers default to stare decisis, Latin for “let the decision stand.”